 - More stable bulbs.
 Energy-efficient bulbs like LEDs, CFL, and even halogen bulbs all tend to work far better in temperature extremes as well, failing far less often in heavy winter weather or on hot days.
 They even produce less heat, meaning you stand to save a bit on cooling costs in the summer!

 - Less environmental impact.
 Being eco-friendly is becoming more and more important as time goes on, and swapping out your fixtures and bulbs for higher efficiency ones is a great way to get ahead.
 Efficient bulbs consume less power, which helps to reduce your home’s carbon footprint.

 LED Lights & CFL Fixtures

 So what are these high efficiency options we’ve been mentioning?
 Well the biggest (and current best overall) option on the market is LED.
 These are “light emitting diodes” which generate light without generating heat, which is the problem with standard incandescent bulbs.
 Traditional bulbs use energy to run power through an element with the resulting light coming about due to literal heat generation.
 That’s why they’re inefficient—most of the power is lost to heat energy rather than actual light generation.

 CFL (compact fluorescent light) bulbs also bear mentioning as being highly efficient, but they slightly lose out to LEDs in overall performance and lifespan.
 Still a solid option, but a small amount inferior.

 Energy Efficient Lighting Upgrades in Tampa, Florida

 Interested in gaining the perks of energy-efficient lighting for your home?
-Reach out to the lighting and electrical experts at Hoffman Electrical today!
+Reach out to the lighting and electrical experts at Hoffman Electrical & A/C today!
 We can help you match your needs for ideal efficient lighting no problem.
 All it takes is a quick call or contacting our team online!